visgl/react-map-gl/docs/api-reference/map.md

 #### `terrain`: [TerrainSpecification](/docs/api-reference/types.md#terrainspecification)

 Terrain property of the style.
 Must conform to the [Terrain Style Specification](https://docs.mapbox.com/mapbox-gl-js/style-spec/terrain/).
-If `null` is provided, removes terrain from the map.
+If `undefined` is provided, removes terrain from the map.

 ### Camera options